proteincakery.com

 Can I use a different type of protein powder?

-Since different types of protein powders cook very differently, I would only recommend whey or whey/casein blends for this recipe.
+Since different types of protein powders cook very differently, I would only recommend whey or whey/casein blends for this recipe (unflavored or vanilla protein powder).

 Is there a substitute for pumpkin puree?